deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 #### Description

 Performs a search of certain relative kind of group, based on the user that ask for the search.
-It can retrieve all the public groups or only the groups (public and private) that belongs to the requesting user that match with a search criteria.
+It can retrieve all the public groups or only the groups (public and private) that user belongs to, that match with a search criteria.
 If the search field is empty the records are not discriminated.
-Records are served in groups of a certain size called pages.
-You can select the group of size and what group get in a call.
+Records are served in groups of a certain size (determined by offset) called pages.
+You can select the offset size and what page get in a call.
 This endpoint also return how much records were found with the search criteria.

 #### Endpoint